Vision Sensor#

 width#

-width returns the width of the detected color signature in pixels as an integer from 0 to 316.
+The width property reports the width of the detected color signature in pixels as a whole number from 0 to 316.

 The Vision object property stack block with its parameter set to width.#